fraser182/Blu-Ray-Shop-Inventory/README.md

 To-do list:
 * Add a search facility
 * Add a sort by genre facility (back end complete for this)
+* Add filters on each table heding to order ASC and DES.

 ## Screenshots